Catholic Search |

 I) name God gave Himself

-J) restored the god-king’s empire
+J) restored the god-kings empire

 K) catastrophes